Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-The main goal of the present section is to formally introduce the definition of \textit{implicit stochastic port-Hamiltonian system} (SPHS).
-To the best of our knowledge there is no formulation of implicit SPHS in the literature.
-We will show that our definition generalizes already existing definitions of input--output SPHS, see, e.g. \cite{Had,Sat1,Sat2,Sat3,Sat4} as well as stochastic dynamics on Poisson manifolds, see, e.g. \cite{Ort}.
+The main goal of the present section is to formally introduce the definition of \textit{implicit stochastic port-Hamiltonian system} (SPHS). \fc{We would like to underline that, to the best of our knowledge, no formulation of implicit SPHS has been provided in literature so far}.
+We will show that our definition generalizes already existing definitions of explicit input--state--output SPHS as introduced in Section \ref{SEC:PHS}, \fc{see} \cite{Had,Sat1,Sat2,Sat3,Sat4,CDPM_Bil,CDPM_IFAC,CDPMTank,CDPM_Weak}, as well as stochastic dynamics on Poisson manifolds, see \cite{Ort}.

 As done in Section \ref{SEC:PHS}, we will first introduce the general notion of \textit{explicit stochastic port-Hamiltonian system} as a controlled Hamiltonian system on Poisson or Leibniz manifold.
 Then, inspired by the general theory of explicit SPHS on manifolds, we will generalize the theory to define \textit{implicit stochastic port-Hamiltonian system}.